 Sam's Club is giving away free money in March 2023: The best gift card deals

-You can even get discounted Southwest Airlines gift cards to save 10% on your next vacation (up to $150).
+You can even get discounted Southwest Airlines gift cards to save 10% when booking your next vacation, up to $150.

 Not a Sam's Club member?
 Not a problem -- there's a deal on that right now too.
-The Walmart-owned warehouse chain is offering a one-year membership to Sam's Club for $25.
+The Walmart-owned warehouse chain is offering one-year memberships to Sam's Club for $25.
 That's half the usual price of a Sam's Club membership.
-And with all these great gift card deals, the discounted membership practically pays for itself.
+And with all these great gift card deals, the discounted membership can quickly pay for itself.

 Sam's Club membership (1 year), $25 (regularly $50)